arrenree/KDB/README.md

 APPL | 09:10 | 42.3

-/1 extract distinct syms (this will be your new column headers)
+/1 extract distinct syms (this will be your new column headers) / use exec to extract syms as a list

 exec distinct sym from tab1

 `GOOG`IBM`AAPL

-/2 sort col names ascending
+/2 sort list in ascending order

 colnames: asc exec distinct sym from tab1 `AAPL`GOOG`IBM